kaangiray26/buzl.uk/index.md

 ## what else?
 I love analog photography, and I have a collection of nice pictures I've taken.
 You can check them out in the [gallery 🖼️](/gallery).

 Since July 2023, a little script has been running on a server, recording the songs played on Radyo Eksen.
-You can find them as playlists in my [Spotify profile 🎸](https://open.spotify.com/user/31v5bbakuh7445bhsw7cqknesad4/playlists).
+You can find them as playlists in my other [Spotify profile 🎸](https://open.spotify.com/user/31qj2r3xdqqyvtoprsqa5sksrkva).
 They are updated daily and contain some amazing songs that you may not have heard before.

 There is also a page where I share [some of my poems 📝](https://kaangiray26.github.io/works/).
 Feel free to check them out.